From rights and laws to registering a partnership and tying the knot, we explain all you need to know about gay marriage in Switzerland.

 In November 2020, the organization released another survey, indicating that 82% of the country’s residents supported marriage for same-sex couples.
 Such support is especially strong in cities like Zurich, Geneva, and Basel, the centers of gay life in Switzerland.

 Despite this, gay individuals and couples continue to endure hostility from the most conservative factions of the country.
 This is namely members of the Swiss People’s Party (SVP), the Democratic Christian Party (CVP), and the Federal Democratic Union (EDU).
-They all look down on gay rights and are currently campaigning against gay marriage.
+They all look down on gay rights and campaigned against gay marriage.

 Sadly, this hostility has sometimes turned physical.
 After the anti-gay discrimination law passed, for instance, members of the gay community told Switzerland’s 20 Minuten paper that they were often physically attacked, and some even hospitalized.
 Other groups of young men told the same paper that they felt it was okay to hit openly gay couples, even suggesting that they could be “cured with a few blows”.